arunkhairwar/QR-card-layout/README.md

 - Frontend Mentor - [@arunmkhairwar](https://www.frontendmentor.io/profile/arunkhairwar)
 - Linkdin - [@arunkhairwar](https://www.linkedin.com/in/arun-khairwar)

 ## Acknowledgments

-First thanks to the frontend mentor team who gave me the opportunity to and build something by wihout stucking in tutorial hell, i learn a lot by doing this simple project by own, and i also thanks sheriyanse coding school whose videos and tutorial helped me throught this journey.
+First, thanks to the frontend mentor team who gave me the opportunity to build something challenging wihout stucking in tutorial hell and provide all the possible guidance, i learn a lot by doing this simple project by own, and i also thanks sheriyanse coding school *(youtube channer & team)* whose videos and tutorial helped me throught the journey.